taKana671/WalkingInBulletWorld/README.md

 I thought out the way of rotating camera while avoiding walls and other obstacles to follow a character, of making the character go up and down the stairs, and of preventing the character, which is my favorite BulletCharacterControllerNode, from going through walls when moving fast.
 And I enjoyed procedurally making all of the houses and bridges.

 The doors automatically open.
 To go in and out at the doors, stop in front of them to wait a little.
 Pressing [up arrow] key makes the character go up and down stairs.
-While walking backwards, the character can go down stairs, but cannot go up.

 ![DEMO_new](https://user-images.githubusercontent.com/48859041/233696155-3bfe126e-ed1f-47d3-9937-a8623c39cca1.png)